Bringing down bills by tackling energy efficiency

 As the cost of energy rises, more and more homeowners are considering carrying out home improvement projects, this will make their house more energy efficient as well as environmentally friendly.

-There’s a number of options available should you be looking to lower your gas and electricity bills, ranging from simply steps like fitting insulation and draught excluding any gaps around windows or doors, to big changes like installing a new heating system.
-Bigger changes that are much more costly, may seem like a big financial project, but will be worth so much more in the long term, especially if the current boiler and radiators are old and inefficient.
+There’s a number of options available should you be looking to lower your gas and electricity bills, ranging from simple steps like fitting insulation and draught excluding any gaps around windows or doors, to big changes like installing a new heating system.
+Bigger changes that are much more costly, may seem like a big financial project but will be worth so much more in the long term, especially if the current boiler and radiators are old and inefficient.

 Efficient heating has played a key role in helping the public sector developers comply with the official standards and will continue to do so in the future.
 When it comes to fuel poverty, some households are spending more than 10% of their income on gas and electricity bills, spurring on housing developers to provide solutions that are both eco-conscious and cost reducing.